Heavy snow and blizzards bring treacherous conditions and disruption to UK

 Heavy snowfall left drivers stranded for more than seven hours on the M62 motorway in Greater Manchester and Yorkshire.

+“Breakdown volumes are also very high in the East Midlands and north of London as drivers attempt to start their vehicles.

+“We strongly recommend motorists think carefully before setting out today.
+Waiting until conditions improve may well be the best policy.”

-National Highways North-West estimated at one point congestion on the eastbound carriageway between Rochdale and Saddleworth stretched to around eight miles.
+National Highways North West estimated that at one point congestion on the eastbound carriageway between Rochdale and Saddleworth stretched to around eight miles.

 Derbyshire Constabulary urged drivers not to travel in the Peak District on Friday morning “unless absolutely necessary” as most roads in the High Peak and Derbyshire Dales areas were “impassable”.

-The force said it is working with mountain rescue teams to respond to reports of stranded vehicles.
+The force said it worked with mountain rescue teams to respond to reports of stranded vehicles.

 The Police Service of Northern Ireland also warned people to only travel if their journey is essential.